Gervonte/gervonte/README.md

 # 👋🏾 Hey, I'm Gervonte Fowler

-**Graduate Computer Science Student** @ Florida Polytechnic University
+**Recent Master's Graduate in Computer Science** @ Florida Polytechnic University
 **Software Engineer**
 📍 From 🇧🇸 The Bahamas | Currently based in the U.S.

 ---

 ### 🚀 What I'm Working On
-Finalizing master's in computer science.
+Building tools for music producers/artists leveraging Instagram for outreach
 ---

 ### 🛠️ Tech Stack